techdad/afpub/sample-implementation/afpub-2017-lame-dns-sample-ops-manual-draft-00.md

 For the purpose of this policy implementation, a DNS nameserver is considered lame if, when queried using a standard DNS client or library, the server does not respond back with an authoritative answer for the specific domain.

-No differentiation is here made between the behaviour of the DNS server:
+No differentiation is made here between the behaviours of the DNS server:

 * Not responding at all.
 * Responding in some way, but not for the specific domain queried.
 * Responding for the correct domain, but without the authority bit set.

-*With all the three of the above, the server is considered equally as 'lame'.*
+All the above variations result in a 'lame' delegation.

 ## Detection, Notification and Removal